-Leaders of all the agencies working to reduce the risk and impact of flooding today welcomed Government investment of up to £13m for works as part of Somerset Flood Action Plan.
+Leaders of agencies working to reduce the risk and impact of flooding in Somerset today welcomed Government investment of £13 million into the county’s 20 Year Flood Action Plan.

-The money is part of the Growth Fund and has been awarded to the Heart of the South West Local Enterprise Partnership (LEP) – £3.55m has been awarded for flooding alleviation works in 2015/16, and a further £9.5m for future years.
+£3.55m of Heart of the South West Local Enterprise Partnership (HotSWLEP) Growth Deal funding has been awarded for flooding alleviation works in Somerset in 2015-16, with a further £9.5m for the years up to 2021.

-The planned works include increasing the capacity of the Sowy, land management and further dredging.
+Planned works include increasing the capacity of the River Sowy, land management and further dredging.

-At its meeting today (Monday) the Leaders Implementation Group, which drives the work on the Levels and Moors Flood Action Plan, said the money will make a big difference and is a significant step forward.
+Somerset’s Leaders Implementation Group, which is spearheading work on the Flood Action Plan, said today (3 June, 2014) that the money would make a big difference and was a significant step forward.

 Environment Secretary Owen Paterson visited the Somerset Levels and Moors today to announce Growth Fund investment across the region.

-The Flood Action Plan is being delivered by a range of agencies coordinated by Somerset County Council.
-It will guide water and land management policies and investment on the Levels and Moors for the next 20 years.
+Somerset’s Flood Action Plan will guide water and land management policies and investment for the next 20 years.